// article

 logger.debug(f"Fast schema initialization: {schema_time:.1f}ms")

-Key insight: CREATE TABLE IF NOT EXISTS is idempotent and fast.
-DuckDB can check existence at the catalog level without scanning information_schema.
+CREATE TABLE IF NOT EXISTS is idempotent and cheap.
+DuckDB checks existence at the catalog level without scanning information_schema.

 self._primary_connection.execute("""